The Scavenger Hunt

 The full architecture

-Five layers: the user, the Claude Code harness (agent + hooks), the H·AI·K·U MCP server, the FSM state on disk, and external systems — git worktrees, the review UI, quality gates.
+Five layers: the user, the Claude Code harness (agent + hooks), the H·AI·K·U MCP server, the workflow state on disk, and external systems — git worktrees, the review UI, quality gates.

 Elaboration conversation

-Collaborative stages require at least three back-and-forth turns with the user before units can be finalized. elaboration_turns is tracked in state.json.
-Until it hits the threshold, the orchestrator returns elaboration_insufficient no matter what the agent does.
+Collaborative stages require at least three back-and-forth turns with the user before units can be finalized.
+Until the conversation hits the threshold, the orchestrator refuses to advance no matter what the agent does.

 Review gates